lexterror/SCREENSAVER4WINE-2.0/README.md

 -Open the file: runscreensaver.c with your text editor.

--Compile with "gcc -o screensaver runscreensaver.c -lXss -lX11" leaving out the quotation marks
+-Compile with "gcc -o screensaver runscreensaver_2.0.c -lXss -lX11" leaving out the quotation marks

 --------------------------------------------------------------------